ozzychel/iMovieRate/README.md

 ## Description
 Mobile iOS/Android app for searching movie data and creating "to-watch" lists.
 Allows user to search, browse and store most relevant information on thousands of movies.
 Displays most trending movies of the day/week and movies that are screened in theaters today.
-App utilizes fetching data from several API's ([The Movie Database](http://https://www.themoviedb.org/), [The Open Movie Database](http://www.omdbapi.com/), [Kinopoisk Unofficial](https://kinopoiskapiunofficial.tech/)) and displays it in a user friendly manner.
+App utilizes fetching data from several API's ([The Movie Database](http://https://www.themoviedb.org/), [The Open Movie Database](http://www.omdbapi.com/), [Kinopoisk Unofficial](https://kinopoiskapiunofficial.tech/)) and displays it in a user-friendly manner.

-Supports both iOS and Android, utilizes React Native and Expo frameworks on client side and custom-build Express server with MongoDB on the server side.
+Supports both iOS and Android, utilizes React Native and Expo frameworks on client side and custom-built Express server with MongoDB on the server side.

 For each user-selected movie displays:
-  * general information:
+  * general information: title, release year, MPA rating, runtime
-    * title
-    * release year
-    * MPA rating
-    * runtime
   * official poster
   * list of genres
   * plot description